alex-kolmakov/divelog-autoreport/README.md

 ## Project overview

-3 pipelines that learn your diving preferences and rates the dives from your Subsurface logbook.
+It consists of 3 pipelines that learn your diving preferences and rate the dives from your Subsurface logbook.

  - **Load data** - pipeline that loads the data from the Subsurface logbook, parses data from xml format and provides it as a clean dataframe through Global data product.
  - **Train model** - pipeline that trains the model on the data, uses HyperOpt to pick the best parameters looking at ROC_AUC, recall and precision.
 After *NUMBER_OF_ITERATIONS* saves the best model to the MLflow registry.